mattbishop/sql-event-store/README.md

 SELECT * FROM replay_events
 WHERE entity = 'game'
   AND entity_key = '2022 Classic'
-  -- Works for both SQLite and Postgres; see below for simpler Postgres version AND sequence > (SELECT sequence
+  AND sequence > (SELECT sequence
                   FROM ledger
                   WHERE event_id = '123e4567-e89b-12d3-a456-426614174000');